2016-2017 Undergraduate & Graduate Catalog

 Values - The College of Education values expertise to guide our practice, equity to guide our interactions, liberal education to guide our perspectives, and social responsibility to guide our commitment to democratic education.
 We value these ideals in our preparation of candidates, our development of faculty, and our relationships with the larger community we serve.

 The teacher preparation program reflects a belief in strong backgrounds in the liberal arts, familiarity with learning theory, and practical experience in diverse settings.
-Faculty from education teach courses and seminars in educational philosophy and psychology, methods and materials, school organization and management, and technology and assessment.
-Faculty from the Liberal Arts teach content areas.
+Faculty members from education teach courses and seminars in educational philosophy and psychology, methods and materials, school organization and management, and technology and assessment.
+Faculty members from the liberal arts teach content areas.

-Graduate level programs offer the Master of Education degree (M.Ed.), Michigan Provisional, Professional, and Administrator Certification, School Counseling license and endorsement, certification renewal, and programs leading to approvals, endorsements, and professional development.
+Graduate level programs offer the Master of Education degree (M.Ed.), Michigan provisional, administrator certification, school counseling license and endorsement, certification renewal, and programs leading to approvals, endorsements, and professional development.

 Leadership and Learning